anasksy/covid19_stats/README.md

 # covid19_mobileapp

-A mobile application made with Flutter in Dart for bringing you the fresh Covid-19 Statistics!
+A mobile application made with Flutter in Dart to bring you the current Covid-19 Statistics!